A computationally efficient physiologically comprehensive 3D-0D closed-loop model of the heart and circulation: Methodology

-CircAdapt~\cite{arts2005adaptation}, as shown schematically in~\Cref{fig:circadapt}, is a lumped 0D model of the human heart and circulation.
-It enables real-time simulation of cardiovascular system dynamics in a wide variety of physiological and pathophysiological situations.
-The entire cardiovascular system is modeled as a concatenation of modules: a tube module representing the systemic and pulmonary arteries and veins~(\ref{sec:ca:tube}); a chamber module modeling actively contracting chambers, i.e., left and right atria and left and right ventricles~(\ref{sec:ca:chamber}) where myofiber mechanics and contraction is described by a sarcomere module~(\ref{sec:ca:sarcomere}); following~\citet{lumens2009triseg} this also includes inter-ventricular mechanical interaction through the inter-ventricular septum~(\ref{sec:ca:triseg}); a valve module representing the aortic, mitral, pulmonary, and tricuspid valves~(\ref{sec:ca:valve}); a module representing systemic and pulmonary peripheral microvasculatures~(\ref{sec:ca:periphery}); and a module accounting for effects of the pericardium~(\ref{sec:ca:pericardium}).
-The modules are connected by flows over valves and venous-atrial inlets~(\ref{sec:ca:connect}) and the whole lumped model consists of 26 ordinary differential equations (ODEs).
-In this work we use an adaptive Runge--Kutta--Fehlberg method (RKF45) to solve the system of ODEs~(\ref{sec:ca:solve}).
+\ca~\cite{arts2005adaptation}, as shown schematically in~\Cref{fig:circadapt}, is a lumped 0D model of heart and circulation.
+It enables real-time simulation of cardiovascular system dynamics under a wide variety of physiological and pathophysiological situations.
+The entire cardiovascular system is modeled as a concatenation of modules: a tube module representing the systemic and pulmonary arteries and veins~(\ref{sec:ca:tube}); a chamber module modeling actively contracting chambers, i.e., left and right atria and ventricles~(\ref{sec:ca:chamber}), respectively, where myofiber mechanics and contraction is described by a sarcomere module~(\ref{sec:ca:sarcomere}); following~\citet{lumens2009triseg} this also includes inter-ventricular mechanical interaction through the inter-ventricular septum~(\ref{sec:ca:triseg}); a valve module representing the aortic, mitral, pulmonary, and tricuspid valves~(\ref{sec:ca:valve}); a module representing systemic and pulmonary peripheral microvasculatures~(\ref{sec:ca:periphery}); and a module accounting for effects of the pericardium~(\ref{sec:ca:pericardium}).
+The modules are connected by flows over valves and venous-atrial inlets~(\ref{sec:ca:connect}).
+The whole lumped model consists of 26 ordinary differential equations (ODEs) which are solved using an adaptive Runge--Kutta--Fehlberg method (RKF45)~(\ref{sec:ca:solve}).

-In~\ref{sec:CircAdaptequations} the mathematical underpinnings of the CircAdapt model are outlined.
+In~\ref{sec:CircAdaptequations} the mathematical underpinnings of the \ca model are outlined.
 Briefly, cavity pressures and cavity volumes are interconnected as follows: volumes regulate cavity wall areas, which in turn determine strain of the myofibers in the wall.
 Strain is used to calculate myofiber stress,~(\ref{eq:ca:sarc_active}, \ref{eq:ca:sarc_passive}), which drives wall tension in each cardiac wall~\eqref{eq:midwall_tension}.
 Using Laplace's law, transmural pressure is calculated from wall tension and curvature for each wall~\eqref{eq:ca:pc_trans}.
 Cavity pressures are found by adding the transmural pressures to the intra-pericardial pressure surrounding the myocardial walls~\eqref{eq:ca:periupdate}.
 Consecutively, cavity pressures are used to update flow over valves~\eqref{eq:ca:valve_flow} and thus intra-cavitary volumes~\eqref{eq:ca:vlv_vol_dot}.